JoshALogs/gardening/README.md

 # Gardening
-Various guides and resources for gardening in Southern California
+Guides and resources for gardening in Southern California

 ## Vegetables